What NFC does

 The core attributes of NFC makes it suitable for an ever increasing variety of use cases.
 And it’s ultra-low cost makes it possible for the technology to be built into most anything.

 While you most often use NFC with your mobile phone, more and more form factors include NFC technology like:

 Affordable “tags” made into apparel

 NFC is also compatible with hundreds of millions of contactless cards and readers already deployed worldwide which means all you have to do is tap.

 Today there are many different wireless technologies that have replaced cable-based connections.
 Each are primarily differentiated by range, speed, power requirements, and security attributes.
 Using these factors, industries determine the applicability of each technology for hundreds of different use cases.

 As a complementary wireless technology it can be implemented to work with Bluetooth and Wi-Fi devices.
+Read more about Wi-Fi Easy Connect.
 It is often found along side Ultrawideband (UWB) and provides easy connectivity by other initiatives like Matter for the internet of things.